Ponderosa Pine Mezuzah Case

 Availability: 1 in stock

-Hand carved from the branch of a ponderosa tree growing down the street from where I live in the Sawmill neighborhood of Albuquerque, New Mexico, USA.
-Ponderosa trees can grow to heights of 200 feet or more!
+Hand carved from the branch of a ponderosa pine tree growing in Cedro, New Mexico, a small mountain village near Albuquerque.
+Ponderosa pine trees can grow to heights of 200 feet or more!

 The mezuzah comes in a crisp new cotton filled gift box and includes a non-kosher photocopied scroll, nails for hanging, and a twelve page mini booklet in English or Spanish with lots of information about mezuzahs.